Haiti: Health

 The World Health Organization cites diarrheal diseases, HIV/AIDS, meningitis, and respiratory infections as common causes of death in Haiti.
 Ninety percent of Haiti's children suffer from waterborne diseases and intestinal parasites.
 HIV infection is found in 1.71% of Haiti's population (est. 2015).
-The incidence of tuberculosis (TB) in Haiti is more than ten times as high as in the rest of Latin America.
+Per a 2017 report, incidence of tuberculosis (TB) in Haiti is the highest in the region with an estimated 200 cases per 100,000 people.
 Approximately 30,000 Haitians fall ill with malaria each year.

-Most people living in Haiti are at high risk for major infectious diseases.
-Food or water-borne diseases include bacterial and protozoal diarrhea, typhoid fever and hepatitis A and E; common vector-borne diseases are dengue fever and malaria; water-contact diseases include leptospirosis.
 Roughly 75% of Haitian households lack running water.
 Unsafe water, along with inadequate housing and unsanitary living conditions, contributes to the high incidence of infectious diseases.
 There is a chronic shortage of health care personnel and hospitals lack resources, a situation that became readily apparent after the January 2010 earthquake.
 The infant mortality rate in Haiti in 2019 was 48.2 deaths per 1,000 live births, compared to 5.6 per 1,000 in the United States.

 After the 2010 earthquake, Partners In Health founded the Hôpital Universitaire de Mirebalais, the largest solar-powered hospital in the world.